THE POWER OF ONLINE BUSINESS REVIEWS

-Don’t: Get mad or upset and act without proper thought to the end result - walk away and take a few minutes to consider the best way to proceed.
+Don’t get mad or upset and act without proper thought to the end result - walk away and take a few minutes to consider the best way to proceed.

 On-going review strategy

-When neglected, collating and managing customer reviews online can become a difficult job.
-With an on-going review strategy included as part of your marine marketing, it becomes easier to manage reviews and ensure that no negative assessment is left unanswered.
+When neglected, collating and managing customer reviews can become a difficult job.
+With an on-going review strategy included as part of your marine marketing, it becomes easier to manage and ensure that no negative ratings are left unanswered.

-Work to encourage online reviews over time continually so that you do not receive too many to manage; this is also great for ensuring that your reviews are recent and up-to-date for anyone who may wish to find out more before doing business with you.
+Work to encourage online reviews continually over time so that you don't receive too many to manage.
+This is also great for ensuring that your reviews are recent and up-to-date for anyone who may wish to find out more before doing business with you.

-Reviews are a big part of our superyacht search engine, Yachtingpages.com.
-The most recent reviews can be found on the home page; search results can be ordered to display businesses by rating; and reviewed businesses can be searched independently of un-reviewed businesses.
+Reviews are a big part of our superyacht-search engine; our internal search results can be ordered to display businesses by rating, and reviewed businesses can be searched independently of businesseses without any ratings.
 These options offer reviewed businesses great opportunity for additional exposure on our website.
 Users can also rest assured that business reviews are qualified, with it mandatory for reviewers to leave:

-All businesses listed on Yachtingpages.com have the ability to reply to reviews left on their business listings.
-Furthermore, our online advertisers can work closely with our in-house reviews expert in order to generate, promote and manage their business effectively on our website, taking some of the hassle out of online reviews – just ask by emailing email@example.com.
+All businesses listed on Yachtingpages.com have the ability to reply to reviews left on their pages.
+Furthermore, our online advertisers can work closely with our in-house marketingt team in order to generate, promote and manage their business effectively on our website, taking some of the hassle out of online reviews – just ask by emailing email@example.com.